aubreyjonescreatives/react-node-full-stack-app/graphQL/ReadMe.md

 # This Github folder contains a graphql server.
 Developers can download this specific folder to operate it on a localhost:4000 window.

-## To run this locally on your machine, you will first have to download docker found by this link as I have a Docker-based PostgreSQL as my datastore:
+## To run this locally on your machine, you will have to have docker installed found by this link as I have a Docker-based PostgreSQL as my datastore:

 https://www.docker.com/?utm_source=google&utm_medium=cpc&utm_campaign=dockerhomepage&utm_content=namer&utm_term=dockerhomepage&utm_budget=growth&gclid=CjwKCAjwmv-DBhAMEiwA7xYrd1H7zUwr-zsEQ9r73h_0Ns7YHBVoOHUk4bPPRptIS56f8R7v2IEiHxoCYeIQAvD_BwE

-## After you have downloaded docker and the graphql folder, you will need to follow my scripts tag accessed by my package.json file in this order using NPM in your terminal:
+## After you have installed docker and downloaded the Github graphql folder, you will need to follow my scripts tag accessed by my package.json file in this order using NPM in your terminal:

 1. npm run launchDocker (to create the docker datastore)
 2. npm run migrate (to migrate prisma)